claudiovarzi/life-quality-app/README.md

 The user can type a city on the search input.
 City name must be the english name of that city.
 When the form is submitted, a get axios request to the Teleport API fetches the data of the city.
 These life quality data are then displayed in the interface.

+## Collaboration

+No collaboration

+## Known_Bugs

+On today's date (23.02.22), [Teleport](https://developers.teleport.org/api/getting_started/) service is no longer available due to error 403 (Access Denied) of the server.
+Anyway, the app is still working correctly except that the API fetch could be slow.

 ## License